parmAshu/pico-guide/guides/macOS.md

 ## Creating and building projects

 1. Create a directory where all your project files will live.
-Make sure that the `PICO_SDK_PATH` environment variable has been created (either manually or if specific in `.zshrc` or `.bashrc`.)
+Make sure that the `PICO_SDK_PATH` environment variable has been created (either manually or through `.zshrc` or `.bashrc`.)
 For the purpose of explanation lets say that we create a project directory named `test`.

 2. Now you need to copy a file from the sdk.
 This file is named `pico_sdk_import.cmake` and lives inside `pico-sdk/external` directory.
 To do this you may use the following command -